physics-archive/embedded-c/README.md

-# Embedded Programming -- STM32 Microcontroller Development Board
+# Embedded Programming for STM32 Chips
 Source code and firmware for STM32 embedded systems.
 Educational project based on LowByteProductions' bare-metal-series project.

 To get started with c libraries: